 When you’re ready to kick back, green spaces are the place to be.
 Bryant Park & Central Park offer solace and stimulation.
 Everything from movies under the stars, ice skating, animals tame & wild, and perfect places for blankets and baskets are not far.
 No matter what your passion or pursuit, W New York will certainly get you in a New York State of Mind.
 Discover some of our favorite things to do in NYC below and begin planning your trip today.

-Check out some favorite things to do in Times Square below, plus check out what's new and next straight from our W Insider.
+Check out some favorite things to do in New York below, plus check out what's new and next straight from our W Insider.

 |St. Patrick's Cathedral - .2 miles